kvz/node-depurar/README.md

 ### Is Depurar more efficient than debug?

-While I'm too lazy to benchmark, considering there's extra pathfinding and computation involved, I'd say: No. That said, if the bottleneck in your app becomes Depurar, I'll either be very impressed or underwhelmed by your app.
+While I'm too lazy to benchmark, considering there's extra pathfinding and computation involved, I'd say: No. That said, if the bottleneck in your app becomes Depurar, I'll either be very impressed or underwhelmed by your library/app.
 At any rate I'd be interested to learn about it: reach out.

 ## Todo